Joseph B. Lang

 Professor

-Joseph B. Lang is Professor in the Department of Statistics and Actuarial Science, at the University of Iowa.
-He is a fellow of the American Statistical Association and an associate editor of Statistical Modelling: An International Journal.
+Joseph B. Lang is a fellow of the American Statistical Association and an associate editor of Statistical Modelling, an international journal.
 His current research includes work on categorical data methods, causal inference, randomization tests, missing data, and fiducial inference.

 • Lane Davis Award for Honors Team Teaching, The University of Iowa, 2012